harrisj/jacobharr.is/src/_projects/some-stupid-jokes.md

 ### Summer Kerning

-_**Remember that Memorial Day is when the New York Times switches to a looser, more breathable “summer kerning” for the season.**_ On Labor Day, I then joke about them moving back to regular kerning.
+_**Remember that Memorial Day is when the New York Times switches to a looser, more breathable "summer kerning" for the season.**_ On Labor Day, I then joke about them moving back to regular kerning.
 I've posted this every summer since 2011.
 That's it.
 That's the joke.

 ### The People's History of Tatooine

-Probably one of my favorite things that happened on Twitter is when a quick joke about Star Wars (_**What if Mos Eisley wasn’t really that wretched and it was just Obi Wan being racist again?**_) turned into a multi-hour long riffing on the idea among friends.
+Probably one of my favorite things that happened on Twitter is when a quick joke about Star Wars (_**What if Mos Eisley wasn't really that wretched and it was just Obi Wan being racist again?**_) turned into a multi-hour long riffing on the idea among friends.
 Really this was the best thing about Twitter back in the day before it got turned into a cesspit.
 Thankfully, [Kottke captured all the tweets in a single document](https://kottke.org/17/12/the-peoples-history-of-tattooine).

 ### Havre de Grace tweets